Trip cost breakdown

-- Trip Fee: This fee is a variable percentage of up to 25% of the Trip Price.
-Guests are shown the exact amount during checkout.
-It covers the costs of our 24/7 support, platform security and upgrades, and vendor fees.
+This fee is a variable percentage of the Trip price.
+We show you the exact amount at checkout before you submit your request.
+Guests in Germany pay a flat trip fee of €1 per day.
+This fee covers the costs of our 24/7 customer support, platform security and upgrades, and vendor fees.

 - The US state of Maryland requires us to collect an 8% tax from guests whose trip begins or ends in Maryland.
 The tax applies to the full trip cost, except deposits.